rust-lang/rust/text/0000-self-in-typedefs.md

 some users that `Self` already works, as discussed in the [motivation], the expectation that this alternative already works has not been brought forth by anyone as far as this RFC's author is aware.

+It is also unclear how internal scoped type aliases would syntactically work with `where` bounds.

 Strictly speaking, this particular alternative is not in conflict with this RFC in that both can be supported technically.
 The alternative should be